 As of December 31, 2018, we had U.S. federal and state net operating loss carryforwards, or NOLs, of \$125.2 million and \$115.8 million, respectively, which if not utilized will begin to expire in 2027 for U.S. federal purposes and 2028 for state purposes.
 We may use these NOLs to offset against taxable income for U.S. federal and state income tax purposes.
 However, Section 382 of the Internal Revenue Code of 1986, as amended, may limit the NOLs we may use in any year for U.S. federal income tax purposes in the event of certain changes in ownership of our company.
 A Section 382 "ownership change" generally occurs if one or more stockholders or groups of stockholders who own at least 5% of a company's stock increase their ownership by more than 50 percentage points over their lowest ownership percentage within a rolling three-year period.
 Similar rules may apply under state tax laws.
-We have not conducted a
+Although we have not performed a formal 382 study, we believe we have experienced at least one "ownership change" in the past and may have experienced others.
+In addition, this offering or future issuances or sales of our stock, including certain transactions involving our stock that are outside of our control, could result in future

-382 study to determine whether the use of our NOLs is impaired.
-We may have previously undergone an "ownership change."
-In addition, this offering or future issuances or sales of our stock, including certain transactions involving our stock that are outside of our control, could result in future "ownership changes."
-"Ownership changes" that have occurred in the past or that may occur in the future, including in connection with this offering, could result in the imposition of an annual limit on the amount of pre-ownership change NOLs and other tax attributes we can use to reduce our taxable income, potentially increasing and accelerating our liability for income taxes, and also potentially causing those tax attributes to expire unused.
+"ownership changes."
+"Ownership changes" that have occurred in the past or that may occur in the future, including in connection with this offering, could result in the imposition of an annual limit on the amount of pre-ownership change NOLs and other tax attributes we can use to reduce our taxable income or tax liability, potentially increasing and accelerating our liability for income taxes, and also potentially causing those tax attributes to expire unused.
 Any limitation on using NOLs could, depending on the extent of such limitation and the NOLs previously used, result in our retaining less cash after payment of U.S. federal and state income taxes during any year in which we have taxable income, rather than losses, than we would be entitled to retain if such NOLs were available as an offset against such income for U.S. federal and state income tax reporting purposes, which could adversely impact our operating results.